 Uzbekistan: Official and widely spoken languages

 Language serves as a powerful reflection of national pride and heritage.
 In this region, the Uzbek language stands as a symbol of unity and identity.
-Spoken by about 85% of the population, it is the official state language and a cornerstone of cultural expression1.
+Spoken by about 85% of the population, it is the official state language and a cornerstone of cultural expression.

 uzbek language script evolution